hplgit/physical-quantities/README.md

 # physical-quantities

 The PhysicalQuantity class made independent of [K. Hinsen's ScientificPython package](https://bitbucket.org/khinsen/scientificpython/).
 This class is very useful for computation involving *numbers with units*.

-Here is an example:
+## Demo

 ```python
     >>> from PhysicalQuantities import PhysicalQuantity as p  # short hand